agdturner/ccg-r2d/README.md

 # [ccg-r2d](https://github.com/agdturner/ccg-r2d)
 A Java library for rendering 2D Euclidean spatial data using [ccg-v2d](https://github.com/agdturner/ccg-v2d) for vectors and [ccg-grids](https://github.com/agdturner/ccg-grids) for rasters.

-Example static renderings of data are shown below.

 This library is being used to help develop [ccg-v2d](https://github.com/agdturner/ccg-v2d).
 Visualising inputs and outputs of geometrical operationa helps to show that algorithms work.

-The development of these 2D spatial data libraries helps develop these 3D spatial data libraries: [ccg-v3d](https://github.com/agdturner/ccg-v3d) and [ccg-r3d](https://github.com/agdturner/ccg-r3d).
+The development of the 2D spatial data libraries helps develop these 3D spatial data libraries: [ccg-v3d](https://github.com/agdturner/ccg-v3d) and [ccg-r3d](https://github.com/agdturner/ccg-r3d).
+Some example static renderings of data are shown below.

 ## Triangle rotations, colours and circumcircles